dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 As mentioned before, this is a migration tutorial so one of our goals is to maintain close to 1:1 correlation with ng1-dinos while still implementing Angular 2 best practices.
 This will be the continued goal in subsequent parts of the tutorial.
 However, there are refactoring opportunities that we shouldn't ignore.

-> **NOTE:** You may want to wait to refactor until you complete all parts of the tutorial.
+> **Note:** You may want to wait to refactor until you complete all parts of the tutorial.

 Here is my refactoring suggestion from part one of our migration tutorial: